What Should Be Known About Structured Settlements for Minors?

 Protection at the State Level

-As mentioned above, each state has its own laws that have been put into place to protect structured settlement payment sellers from being taken advantage of.
+As mentioned above, each state has its own laws that have been put into place to protect structured settlement payment holders from being taken advantage of.
 Although each state has different laws in place, there are some commonalities across the country.

 - The entire transaction must abide by all applicable state and federal laws.